What kind of challenges do environmental scientists face?

 Other Questions about Environmental Scientist

-- What qualifications do I need to become an environmental scientist?
+- What type of certification do I need to become an environmental scientist?

-- What are the duties of an environmental scientist?
+- What kind of career advancement can I expect as an environmental scientist?